About the Evolve Program

 Peter Smyth, MSW works with the OPV as the EVOLVE program’s Director, having recently retired from the High-Risk Youth Services with Alberta Children’s Services in the Edmonton region.
 From 2005 to 2012 he was the supervisor of the High-Risk Youth Unit.
 Peter has been a social worker for almost 30 years and has developed a practice framework that incorporates non-traditional intervention methods.
 He provides consultation, training and workshops on engaging and working with youth, and understanding youth through an attachment, trauma and brain development lens.
 Peter is a co-founder of the Old Strathcona Youth Society in Edmonton and instructor at the University of Calgary, Faculty of Social Work, Central and Northern Alberta Region and MacEwan University.
 He has authored a number of book chapters and articles, and in 2017, he published his book High Risk Youth: A Relationship-Based Practice Framework.

-Consulting Psychologist
+Clinical Psychologist

 Farzad Zare-Bawani